alleyinteractive/options-importer/readme.txt

 == Frequently Asked Questions ==

 = When I import the default options, [some plugin]'s settings don't transfer.
 What gives? =

 The default options are core options, or those which a plugin has indicated are safe to import.
 You can choose "Specific Options" when importing to manually select those which you need to import.

-= I'm the owner of [some plugin].
+= I'm the author of [some plugin].
 Can you add my settings to the default list? =

 No, but you can!
 We provide a filter, `options_import_whitelist` for you to add your options to the default list.
 Here's an example one might add to their